PrudhviSaranya/PrudhviSaranya/README.md

 - **Resume Analysis**: Evaluates and scores resumes to align them with current job market trends.
 - **Smart Job Recommendations**: Suggests relevant job openings tailored to user skills and interests.
 - **Efficiency Boost**: Enhances the job search process with actionable recommendations.
 - **Market Alignment**: Identifies gaps in resumes to improve job prospects.

+### **Sales Data Analysis Dashboard**
+Built with **Microsoft Excel**
+- Developed an interactive dashboard using pivot tables, charts, and XLOOKUP to analyze monthly sales, profits, and commissions.
+- Uncovered key business insights, identified top-performing products, and highlighted sales trends for better decision-making.
+- Led weekly code reviews and integrated static analysis tools, reducing bugs in the seating plan generator by 40% and enhancing code quality—even as the most junior team member.

 ---